-- Nake certain that there is only one marker in the sensor's region of interest. - All markers that are to be detected must have the same diameter.
-Other objects with the same diameter (e.g., screw heads) must not be located in the sensor's region of interest. - ♦ Make certain that the surface that surrounds a marker reflects diffusely. - The area behind the marker (in the case of holes) should remain unbuilt within an area of 500 mm. - For closed profiles, use only reflectors as markers. - Avoid glossy, reflective surfaces and light sources behind the markers (in the case of holes). - Align the sensor as parallel to the marker as possible. - Make certain that the markers are located as close as possible to the center of the sensor's region of interest. - The working distance set in the device must correspond to the actual working distance.
+- Make certain that there is only one marker in the sensor's region of interest. - All markers that are to be detected must have the same diameter.
+Other objects with the same diameter (e.g., screw heads) must not be located in the sensor's region of interest. - ♦ Make certain that the surface that surrounds a marker reflects diffusely. - \$\Bargerightarrow\$ The steel beams/crossbeams must be of uniform quality (surface, color, corrosion). - The area behind the marker (in the case of holes) should remain unbuilt within an area of 500 mm. - ♦ For closed profiles, use only reflectors as markers. - Avoid glossy, reflective surfaces and light sources behind the markers (in the case of holes). - Avoid kinks or folded edges that pass through the center of the hole or that touch the hole. - Make certain that the surface of the steel beam/crossbeam is not soiled (e.g., sludge), especially near the marker (hole) or the working range of the sensor. - Align the sensor as parallel to the marker as possible. - Make certain that the markers are located as close as possible to the center of the sensor's region of interest. - \$\text{\text{\$\text{\$\text{\$}}}}\$ The working distance set in the device must correspond to the actual working distance.